Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/tests/testing_suite.md

 The project includes a unified test suite that brings together:
 - **Application-level tests** for Flask routes, APIs, and authentication
-- **Database module tests** for table creation and data insertion logic
+- **Database module tests** for data insertion logic from local file-based simulations instead of RDS access

 The test suite is organized under the `tests/` directory, with each module structured to reflect its purpose.
 Tests are implemented using Python's built-in `unittest` framework, with extensive use of mocking (`unittest.mock`) to isolate functionality and avoid dependence on live services or a real database.